LayneTheEpic/audio-project/README.md

 ## Misc ideas
-- [ ] Separate out background color handling better
+- [x] Separate out background color handling better
 - [ ] Pulses based on volume intensity?
 - [x] Sidebar
 	- [x] Move upload function and settings into it
 - [ ] Show a little animation for drawing out the canvas
 - [x] timing accuracy
 	- [x] this is like really important but I really uhgfduhgdjfksfgldjgldkfjgkldfgj
-- [ ] stop animating after audio file ends
 - [ ] settings as json?
 	- [ ] localStorage?
 	- [x] possibly cache BeatData in LS based on file name? or checksum
 	- [x] how to checksum? not needed
-- [ ] instead of using input boxes, turn the "Fade in time (%)" into links that create a screen-wide popup, background opacity
+- [x] instead of using input boxes, turn the "Fade in time (%)" into links that create a screen-wide popup, background opacity
 - [ ] screen reader support (ARIA)

 ### Programming todo